CAT – affects all areas, continued focus for 2018/2019

 - Leverage HFMA National innovation awards ($10,000)

-- Regional Webinar Series – Eastern Michigan to contribute a minimum of two regional
+- Regional Webinar Series – Michigan Great Lakes to contribute a minimum of two regional

 - Hold second Women’s Leadership Conference June 26, 2018